-Community testing will continue to be provided throughout early 2021.
-This form of testing will be an important tool alongside the roll-out of vaccines to help us to make the decisions locally to keep our communities as safe as possible and to hopefully return a more normal way of life.
+Community testing will continue to be provided until September 2021.
+This form of testing will be an important tool alongside the roll-out of vaccines to help us to make the decisions locally to keep our communities as safe as possible and to hopefully return to a more normal way of life.

-Yes, you can come for more than one test.
-The test will give you peace of mind if negative, and help protect you and your close contacts if detecting a positive case to enable you to isolate (and seek a confirmatory PCR test).
-By testing regularly we will also gain useful data about the trends in the local prevalence of covid-19 and help us to take actions to keep our communities safe.
+We recommend going for regular tests.
+The test will give you peace of mind if negative and help protect you and your close contacts if detecting a positive case to enable you to isolate.
+By testing regularly, we will also gain useful data about the trends in the local prevalence of COVID-19 and help us to take actions to keep our communities safe.

 Any repeat tests should not be within 5 days of your last negative test.
-And if you test positive and this is confirmed by a follow-up PCR test, you should not take another Lateral Flow test for 90 days
+And if you test positive you should not take another Lateral Flow test for 90 days.

-No. We have capacity to issue thousands of community tests each day.
+We have the capacity to issue thousands of community tests each day.

 All the COVID-19 tests that are part of community testing are free.